xster/flutter-wiki/Style-guide-for-Flutter-repo.md

 Analyzer runs automatically in the background, preventing surprises later when you need to submit the code.

-Run `flutter analyzer --flutter-repo` prior to submitting your code for review.
+Run `flutter analyze --flutter-repo` prior to submitting your code for review.

 Avoid checking in code that increases the output of the analyzer.
 If a warning must be allowed due to a bug in the analyzer file a bug with the Dart team at